Skip to content

 MealWhat you're eatingCalProteinCarbsFat

-BreakfastThree-egg omelet with spinach, mushrooms, and feta on a whole grain English muffin46034g30g22g
+BreakfastTofu scramble with spinach, mushrooms, and nutritional yeast on a whole grain English muffin42028g34g18g

-LunchGrilled chicken breast (6oz) over mixed greens with avocado, cherry tomatoes, cucumber, balsamic vinaigrette, and a cup of lentil soup54048g34g20g
+LunchSpicy tempeh bowl (6oz) over mixed greens with avocado, cherry tomatoes, cucumber, peanut-lime dressing, and a cup of lentil soup56038g46g24g

-DinnerLean beef stir-fry: sirloin strips, bell peppers, snap peas, broccoli, soy-ginger sauce over brown rice55040g52g18g
+DinnerCrispy sesame tofu stir-fry: pressed tofu, bell peppers, snap peas, broccoli, soy-ginger sauce over brown rice54032g56g18g

-Protein: 32%.
-Carbs: 32%.
-Fat: 33%.
-A hundred and forty-six grams of protein.
+Protein: 27%.
+Carbs: 35%.
+Fat: 35%.
+A hundred and twenty-two grams of protein, fully plant-based.
 At 1200 calories, getting past 85g is a daily struggle.
-At 1500, you can hit 127g with careful planning.
-At 1800, you hit 146g with a three-egg omelet, chicken breast, cottage cheese, and a beef stir-fry.
+At 1500, you can hit 100g with careful planning.
+At 1800, you hit 122g with tofu scramble, tempeh, edamame, and a tofu stir-fry.
 No protein shakes required.
 That's the math advantage of this calorie level.

 Day 3: Quick and Easy (Minimal Cooking)